Wissance/WebApiToolkit/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/wissance/WebApiToolkit)
 ![GitHub release (latest by date)](https://img.shields.io/github/downloads/wissance/WebApiToolkit/v2.0.0/total?style=plastic)

+## 10 Lines of code = Full CRUD and even BULK with swagger docs

-#### This lib helps to build `REST API` with `C#` and `AspNet` easier than writing it from scratch over and over in different projects.
-It helps to build consistent API (with same `REST` routes scheme) with minimal amount of code: minimal REST controller contains 10 lines of code.
+This ultimate lib helps to build `REST API` with `C#` and `AspNet` easier than writing it from scratch over and over in different projects.
+It helps to build a consistent API (with the same `REST` routes approach for different controllers) with minimal amount of code: the minimal REST controller contains **10 lines of code** with full *auto* support for all `CRUD` and `BULK` operations.

+For the easiest way you only need:
+1. EntityFramework `Entities`
+2. DbContext with `DbSets`
+3. Inject from DI Manager Class on startup level.

 ![WebApiToolkit helps to build application easily](./img/logo_v4.0.0_256x256.jpg)